WHO CAN GET A CARD?

 Books, general material: 3 week loan period, 15 cents per day late fee

-Videos, Video Games & Fishing Poles: 1 week loan period, $1.00 per day late fee
+Movies, Video Games and Fishing Poles: 1 week loan period, $1.00 per day late fee

 Music recordings: 1 week loan period, 50 cents per day late fee